openfaas/faas/watchdog/README.md

 To override the Content-Type of all your responses set the `content_type` environmental variable.

-**I don't want to use the watchdog**
+### I don't want to use the watchdog

-This is an unsupported use-case for the OpenFaaS project however if your container exposes HTTP POST on port 8080 then the OpenFaaS API gateway and other tooling will manage your container.
+This is an unsupported use-case for the OpenFaaS project however if your container exposes HTTP POST on port `8080` then the OpenFaaS API gateway and other tooling will manage your container.

-**Tuning auto-scaling**
+### Tuning Auto-scaling

 Auto-scaling starts at 1 replica and steps up in blocks of 5: